Internet Explorer (IE) version detection in JavaScript

 }

-Account must be taken that this property is available only in IE8+, so distinguishing IE versions older than 8 is impossible with this property.
+The document.documentMode property is only available in IE8+, so it’s impossible to distinguish IE versions older than 8 with this property.
 To detect a range of versions lower than 8, a more complex condition is required:

 if (document.all && (!document.documentMode || (document.documentMode && document.documentMode < 8))) {